19hours/sg-statutes/Acts/Variable Capital Companies Act 2018.md

 (3) An umbrella VCC may allocate any assets or liabilities —

-(a) that it holds or incurs on behalf of its sub‑funds or in order to enable the operation of the sub‑funds; and
+(a) that it holds or incurs for the purpose of its sub‑funds or in order to enable the operation of the sub‑funds; and

+[Act 28 of 2019 wef 15/01/2020]

 (b) that are not attributable to any particular sub‑fund,